 The canal cruise also takes you right by the royal palace (home to the Danish royal family) and the iconic Little Mermaid Statue, which is a top tourist attraction in Copenhagen.
-It is arguably better to see this small statue from the water as opposed to along the waterfront as it allows you to get a better view of it without having to fight through crowds of selfie-happy tourists.
+It is arguably better to see this small statue from the water as opposed to along the waterfront as it allows you to get a better view of it without having to fight through crowds of tourists.

-After enjoying the classical sites of Copenhagen both on foot and by water, it is time to head to an area completely separate from the Nordic charms of the Danish capital altogether: Freetown Christiana.
+After enjoying the classical sites of Copenhagen both on foot and by water, it is time to head to an area completely separate from the Nordic charms of the Danish capital altogether: Freetown Christiania.

-A self-proclaimed “independent republic,” Christiana is a fascinating place to visit.
+A self-proclaimed “independent republic,” Christiania is a fascinating place to visit.
 Located within the Christianshavn area of Copenhagen, this autonomous neighbourhood was established in 1971 as a commune in a former military barracks and is an area completely separate from the jurisdiction of Copenhagen altogether.

 Today, it has expanded to be something of its own town within a city, complete with a number of restaurants and independent shops, lush green spaces.
 It is also perhaps best known for its fairly open sale and usage of marijuana.

-It is possible to take a walking tour of Christiana led by a resident of the commune, and it is something that we would highly recommend.
+It is possible to take a walking tour of Christiania led by a resident of the commune, and it is something that we would highly recommend.
 They meet daily during the summer near the entrance to the Freetown and are given in both English and Danish.

-The second day of your 2-day Copenhagen itinerary should be spent experiencing some more of the great things to do in the Danish capital.
+Your second day should be spent experiencing some more of the great things to do in the Danish capital.
 See some of the city’s best viewpoints, window shop along one of the longest pedestrian-only streets in Europe, and enjoy some adrenaline-pumping roller coasters right in the city centre.

 Begin the final day of your 2 days or weekend in Copenhagen at Christiansborg Palace.
 Once a royal residence, the palace today is used as the house of Parliament in Denmark.
 While the palace itself may not be all that interesting to visit, there is an opportunity to take the life up to the high tower and enjoy some spectacular of the city.